sysfce2/godot-docs/classes/class_audioeffectspectrumanalyzer.rst

 **Inherits:** :ref:`AudioEffect<class_AudioEffect>` **<** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Audio effect that can be used for real-time audio visualizations.
+Creates an :ref:`AudioEffectInstance<class_AudioEffectInstance>` which performs frequency analysis and exposes results to be accessed in real-time.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-This audio effect does not affect sound output, but can be used for real-time audio visualizations.
+Calculates a Fourier Transform of the audio signal.
+This effect does not alter the audio.
+Can be used for creating real-time audio visualizations, like a spectrogram.

 This resource configures an :ref:`AudioEffectSpectrumAnalyzerInstance<class_AudioEffectSpectrumAnalyzerInstance>`, which performs the actual analysis at runtime.
-An instance can be obtained with :ref:`AudioServer.get_bus_effect_instance()<class_AudioServer_method_get_bus_effect_instance>`.
+An instance should be obtained with :ref:`AudioServer.get_bus_effect_instance()<class_AudioServer_method_get_bus_effect_instance>` to make use of this effect.

-See also :ref:`AudioStreamGenerator<class_AudioStreamGenerator>` for procedurally generating sounds.

 .. rst-class:: classref-introduction-group

 Tutorials
 ---------

+- :doc:`Audio buses <../tutorials/audio/audio_buses>`

+- :doc:`Audio effects <../tutorials/audio/audio_effects>`

 - `Audio Spectrum Visualizer Demo <https://godotengine.org/asset-library/asset/2762>`__